pytroll/pycoast/docs/source/points.rst

     ...               outline='red', width=1,
     ...               fill='blue', fill_opacity=128)

-Finally, we can fully costomized the annotation as the example below, which will add a circle in black with linewide set to 2 and filled in red color with opacity equals 255;
+Finally, we can fully costomize the annotation as the example below, which will add a circle in black with linewide set to 2 and filled in red color with opacity equals 255;
 the description will be 'London' in a textbox with blue borders and filled with green color with opacity set to 128.